What Is Damask? A Guide to This Traditional Material

 (Shop this image: damask bedding, sheer drapes, bed skirts, and carafes)

-Damask fabric originated in ancient China but only gained popularity centuries later in Syria.
-The city of Damascus was an important trading port on the Silk Road ( also where Damascus steel is believed to have originated), and it is from there that the damask fabric moved to Europe during the 14th century.
+Damask fabric originated in ancient China and gained popularity centuries later in Syria.
+The city of Damascus was an important trading port on the Silk Road (where Damascus steel is believed to have originated), and it is from there that damask fabric moved to Europe during the 14th century.
 It was hand-woven in silk using complex weaving techniques, resulting in a luxurious reversible textile with a shiny finish.

-Today, computerized Jacquard looms can easily create damask fabric at much more affordable cost, making it more accessible around the world.
-While it may no longer be viewed as the opulent material it once was, damask remains popular even today, making it a cultural artifact that has made its way through many societies throughout history.
+Today, computerized Jacquard looms can easily create damask fabric at an affordable cost, making it more accessible around the world.
+While it may no longer be viewed as the opulent material it once was, damask remains a popular cultural artifact.

 Damask vs. Brocade

-Although damask and brocade are both created on the Jacquard loom, there are some differences between them.
+Although damask and brocade are both created on the Jacquard loom, here’s an overview of their key differences:

 Damask: This fabric features a reversible and durable weave that has a flatter (but still raised) pattern.
 It can be created using either a single or multicolored thread to create a durable fabric.